China - A Trip Along the Silk Road (Part 2 of 3)

 We went to the ticket booth for the bus but were told there were no tickets.
 Not knowing what else to do we stood around looking forlorn at the bus stop for a while.
 A tour operator appeared who got us on a bus.
 It was a weird affair.
 He ran around checking different buses, no seats, he ran around some more, another bus came, with seats.
 It was a rough bumpy, bone jarring ride but after 3 hours we are now in the Swiss Alps.
 We had a lovely lunch of noodles and soup and are set with accommodation in a yurt for 10Y.

 Tianchi is very pleasant.
 We walked a little ways through pine forest and found a place to sit near a waterfall.
 One of our LP pages got away from John in the wind and we waved goodbye as it went down over the falls.
 It was the page with the map of Urumqi, no great loss.
 The plan now is just to sit and relax.
-Since most people make this a day trip there aren't many people around after the buses leave about 7pm.
-We did see a number of yurts with Kazakhs living nearby herding sheep, goats, cows, horses, etc. (Herds-R-us).
+Since most visitors make this a day trip, there are few people around after the buses leave after 7pm.
+There are a number of yurts with Kazakhs living nearby herding sheep, goats, cows, horses, etc. (Herds-R-us).
 There is also a group of 4 Koreans who were looking as lost as us back at the bus stop in Urumqi who made it here on another bus.

 There are plenty of horses for hire.
 In the evening we took a walk and saw the 12-year-old Kazakh boys playing games with the horses.
-Normal kid stuff, they learn to ride and speak enough foreign languages to change money, though most just want to say hello and how are you and are quite friendly, then they race off on their horse and steal their friends hat who chases after them on his horse at a terrifyingly high speed, like teenagers with fast cars.
+Normal kid stuff, they learn to ride and speak enough foreign languages to change money, though most just want to say hello and how are you and are very friendly.
+They then race off on their horse and steal a friends hat who chases after them on his horse at a terrifyingly high speed, like teenagers with fast cars.

 We had more noodles for dinner plus kebabs cooked on bicycle spokes.
 The restaurant has a special ambiance.
 A side of meat is hanging on a hook next to the door, a few saddles came in and were sitting around with the horses parked just outside.
 An occasional goat or cow walks past the opening and peers in and there's a lot of "baahing" going on in the distance.
 This is also one of the first places we've noticed many wild birds singing.
 A woollie just went by.
 Alas, there are 3 more people in our yurt so we don't have the place to ourselves.
 One is from Singapore and speaks English fluently, the other two from Hong Kong and will be going on to Kashgar.
 There are five more Hong Kongers in the neighboring yurt.
 We experienced a bit of Kazakh dance to disco music then went to bed.